Juan Jaramillo’s curiosity and humility have led to his success as well as the desire to help others.

 Helping Others Leads to a Change of Course

 As busy as Juan is at MIT, he devotes time to Camp Kesem.
 It is a one-week camp for children whose parents are dealing with cancer.
 Juan has been involved in various leadership roles within the organization.
 He currently serves as the outreach and operations director.
-His goal is to help the children and their families as much as possible by raising funds to run the camp, ensuring campers have an amazing experience and providing support to the families throughout the year.
+His goal is to help the children and their families as much as possible by raising funds to run the camp, ensuring campers have a fantastic experience and providing support to the families throughout the year.

 Initially, Juan worked as a counselor with 6- to 8-year-old campers.
 These young kids faced great adversity.
 But they had this boundless energy and enthusiasm.
-This inspired Juan.
+These experiences inspired Juan.
 It was then that he began to rethink his path.
 He had this intrinsic urgency to help these children.
 He realized that he had never had that experience anywhere else.
 Juan wanted to have a more personal and immediate impact on people’s lives.

 “I decided that what I want is to go into the medical field so I can continue to positively affect people,” said Juan.

 Juan graduates with the Class of 2016 this spring.
-With medical school a little ways down the road, he has accepted a position.
+With medical school down the road, he has accepted a position.
 He will work for a biotechnology company called Lyndra.
 The company is working on extending the delivery time for medications.
 This innovation will help people who lack regular access to medical professionals.